 Can I volunteer on more than one campaign?

 Short answer, no. To ensure you get the most in-depth, authentic experience and to maintain confidentiality across campaigns, Politrippers generally will only work on one campaign.
 This is to protect campaign confidentiality.
 However, in locations where we have multiple volunteering opportunities with the same party, there may be the chance to visit other campaigns during your trip.

 Is Politrip formally affiliated with any political parties?

 No. Politrip is not formally affiliated with any political party and does not fund or receive funding from any campaign.
 We are a separate legal entity operating as a Tour Operator, providing volunteer abroad opportunities.
 We communicate with local campaigns to arrange volunteer placements, but throughout your whole trip, Politrip will responsible for all the activities you undertake, not the campaign, candidate or party.

 As you are traveling on a tourist visa, there are limitations to what you can do as a volunteer.
 You cannot for example be paid or claim expenses, you cannot fundraise or handle money and you cannot do any jobs which could reasonably be considered strategic (what someone would ordinarily be paid for).
 It is perectly fine for you to engage with any campaign as a regular volunteer ding tasks which other unpaid volunteers would ordinarily do.

 Do you offer opportunities with all US political parties?
 (USA trips only)

-No. We currently only have opportunities with the two largest parties, the Democrats and Republicans.
-Politrip is a non-partisan organization, however our Politrippers can be as partisan as they wish, and we strongly encourage people to get involved because they agree with the values and policies of a particularly party or candidate.
+No. We currently only follow the campaigns of the two largest parties, the Democrats and Republicans.
+Politrip is a non-partisan organization, however our Politrippers can be as partisan as they wish, and we strongly encourage people to get involved because they agree with the values and policies of a particular party or candidate.